For foreign workers moving to China, understanding the local social security system and their obligations can be daunting.

 Benefits for Foreign Workers

-Foreign workers in China who contribute to the social security system are entitled to several benefits:
+Foreign workers who contribute to the social security system in China are entitled to several benefits:

 - Pension: Foreign employees who meet the contribution requirements can receive pension benefits upon retirement.
-If they leave China before retirement, they can withdraw their accumulated contributions (employee’s contributions only!).
+If they leave China before retirement, they can withdraw their accumulated contributions (employee’s contributions only).

 - Housing Fund: The housing fund can be used for purchasing property, paying off mortgages, or renting accommodation.